 From Ocean Robbins, Food Revolution Network CEO:

 If you want to take advantage of the healing and anti-inflammatory power of ginger, here’s a resource you might want to know about.
-PuraTHRIVE has developed a supplement that combines ginger with curcumin and algae-sourced DHA, and utilizes a cutting-edge micelle liposomal delivery mechanism that’s been found to increase bioavailability by up to 185 times.
+Purality Health has developed a supplement that combines ginger with curcumin and algae-sourced DHA, and utilizes a cutting-edge micelle liposomal delivery mechanism that’s been found to increase bioavailability by up to 185 times.

 The product is 100% vegan, organic, soy-free, and non-GMO.
 And if you get it from this link, they’ll contribute a portion of the proceeds to the work of the Food Revolution Network.
 Click here to find out more.